lindgr3n/heroes-of-vue/docs/docs/tutorial/README.md

 So now we can display and edit heroes.
 Lets add the ability to add more heroes.

-Lets add a input above our heros list.
+Lets add a input above our heros list to add more heroes.

 ```html
 <div>